Last Reviewed: December 27, 2007

 Additional Information

-The reason for this limitation is that dtSearch Web uses information that Internet Information Server maintains in the Windows Metabase to detect the web server configuration.
+dtSearch Web uses information in the Windows MetaBase, part of IIS, to detect the web server configuration.
 The ISAPI specification does not provide a way to obtain this information.
 ISAPI only covers processing of queries, and does not provide a sufficiently functional mechanism for detecting the virtual directory mappings on the server.
 Therefore, even if another web server is fully ISAPI-compliant, dtSearch Web will not be able to detect its web server configuration.

 Linux.
 The Linux version of the dtSearch Text Retrieval Engine has a Java and C++ API only, so some programming is needed to make any use of it.
 There is currently no pre-built search interface for Apache.